In this article, Developer, Dr. Zongxian Liang, discusses the new Immersed Boundary Method, available in the upcoming release of FLOW-3D v12.0.

 A simple example of the new Immersed Boundary Method model is the discharge of water from a 1m-diameter circular orifice.
 The water container is 10m long by 10m wide, and the initial elevation of the water surface to the center of the orifice is 6m.
 The drop of the elevation, h, and the volume flow rate at the orifice, Q, follow the quadratic and linear curves, respectively, as shown in the animation.
 Based on the equation

-the average coefficient of discharge Cd for the simulation is 0.660, which is about 8% larger than the asymptotic value of 0.611 (Swamee and Swamee, 2010).
-The wall-clock of the simulation using the immersed boundary solver is about 19 hours on a dual-Intel Xeon E5-2623 v3 node.
-In contrast, the discharge coefficient and wall-clock of the standard solver are 0.800 and 39 hours, respectively.
+the average coefficient of discharge Cd for the simulation is 0.660, which is close to the asymptotic value of 0.611 (Swamee and Swamee, 2010).
+In contrast, the discharge coefficient with the standard solver is 0.8.
+The simulation runtime using the immersed boundary solver is about 2x faster on a dual-Intel Xeon E5-2623 v3 node.

 Another example is the calculation of the total resistance force on a NAVY vessel model hull.
 In this case, the hull length is 5.72m, and the draft is 0.248m.
 Based on the hull length and mean flow velocity of 2.10m/s, the Reynolds number in the simulation is approximately 12×106.
 Because the problem is symmetric, only half of the hull is modeled.
 The computational domain is 30m long by 8m wide and 5.5m deep.
 The experimentally obtained average total resistance force for half of the hull is 22.62N (Larsson et al. 2003).
 The average force for the standard solver was 24.41N, which was 7.9% larger than the experimental result, and was 22.43N, only 0.8% lower for the immersed boundary solver – a factor of 8 reduction in error!
 In addition, the immersed boundary solver finished in about 40 hours, which is 8 hours faster than the standard solver.